nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UCSH08 See sample contacts in the system before starting to modify it**

-Preconditions: User has not added or modified the system previously
+Preconditions: User has not added or edited contacts previously

 **MSS**